James K. Polk

-After a negotiation fraught with the risk of war, he reached a settlement with Great Britain over the disputed Oregon Country, the territory, for the most part, being divided along the 49th parallel.
-Polk achieved victory in the Mexican–American War, which resulted in Mexico's cession of the entire American Southwest.
+After a negotiation fraught with the risk of war, Polk reached a settlement with Great Britain over the disputed Oregon Country, with the territory for the most part divided along the 49th parallel.
+He oversaw victory in the Mexican–American War, resulting in Mexico's cession of the entire American Southwest.
 He secured a substantial reduction of tariff rates with the Walker tariff of 1846.
-The same year, he achieved his other major goal, re-establishment of the Independent Treasury system.
-True to his campaign pledge to serve only one term, Polk left office in 1849 and returned to Tennessee, where he died three months after leaving the White House.
+The same year, he achieved his other major goal, reestablishment of the Independent Treasury system.
+True to his campaign pledge to serve one term (one of the few U.S. presidents to make and keep such a pledge), Polk left office in 1849 and returned to Tennessee, where he died of cholera soon afterward.

-Though he is relatively obscure today, scholars have ranked Polk favorably for his ability to promote and achieve the major items on his presidential agenda in his single term.
-He has also been criticized for leading the country into a war with Mexico that exacerbated sectional divides.
+Though he has become relatively obscure, scholars have ranked Polk in the upper tier of U.S. presidents, mostly for his ability to promote and achieve the major items on his presidential agenda.
+At the same time, he has been criticized for leading the country into a war with Mexico that exacerbated sectional divides.
 A property owner who used slave labor, he kept a plantation in Mississippi and increased his slave ownership during his presidency.
-Polk's policy of territorial expansion saw the nation reach the Pacific coast and reach almost all its contiguous borders.
-He made the United States a nation poised to become a world power, but with divisions between free and slave states gravely exacerbated, setting the stage for the Civil War.
+Polk's policy of territorial expansion saw the nation reach the Pacific coast and almost all its contiguous borders.
+He helped make the U.S. a nation poised to become a world power, but with divisions between free and slave states gravely exacerbated, setting the stage for the Civil War.